soverenio/docs/docs/getting-started/quick-start.md

 ## What happens under the hood

-There are several things which happen automatically in the cluster when you install Soveren Agent:
+There are several things which happen automatically in the cluster when you install the Soveren Agent:

 1. The Soveren Agent contains the Interceptors and the Personal Data Detector, which itself consists of several components.